+The primary activity of our Audiences Division is marketing and communications.
 The British Library is a global brand that is recognised as a world leader.
 To ensure that our brand continues to strengthen and grow, we offer a variety of stimulating and rewarding career opportunities.

 We are continually building on this success.
 Each year, the British Library online catalogue generates 25 million searches.
 As we digitise more items, that number will continue to grow.
 And by commissioning groundbreaking research, we're leading the debate on many aspects of the Web 2.0 era.